Code-Institute-Submissions/chapelizod_milestone1/README.md

 *User story 1*

-As a potential tourist to the town, I visitied the site on my computer.
+As a potential tourist to the town, I visited the site on my computer.
 I was able to see all of the attractions of the town and plan my visit.

 *User story 2*